Saghen/blink.cmp/doc/configuration/reference.md

   -- When true, will show the completion window after typing a trigger character show_on_trigger_character = true,

+  -- When true, will show the completion window after entering insert mode show_on_insert = false,

   -- LSPs can indicate when to show the completion window via trigger characters -- however, some LSPs (i.e. tsserver) return characters that would essentially